NatKat10/k8s-bitcoin-/README.md

 ---

 ## Accessing the Services
-The services are deployed and accessible via the following URLs:
+The services are deployed and accessible via the following URLs:<br>
 Service-A: http://51.4.40.150/service-a

 This service fetches the current Bitcoin price and displays it along with price trends and a 10-minute average.